forum One More War (Mature, One-on-One, Closed)

 (Waving hi.
 Finally finished the reply, so yeah, grin)

 Unfortunately, the memories of his beloved horse only sent him spiraling back down into the pit of misery he had just escaped.
 He wanted to see Av’ekmar again, and Mileena and Kierthēl.
-He wanted to hear them again, to race with Mileena in the rain as they had done several times before.
+He wanted to hear them again, to race with Mileena in the cloud juice as they had done several times before.
 But, all he had was the mellow forest around him.

 “Quiet.
 Too quiet.
 Where be the nearby conversations?
 The cries from Kierthēl?
 Mileena’s soft voice?
 Mileena?”De’Tearion mumbled, his hands starting to shake.